anshive/Moodify/README.md

 ## Contributing

 Feel free to contribute to the project.
-If you have any queries or suggestions, you can reach out to me via email at [your-anshivevasist@gmail.com](mailto:anshivevasist@gmail.com).
+If you have any queries or suggestions, email me at [anshivevasist@gmail.com](mailto:anshivevasist@gmail.com).